Robert F. Kennedy's remarks at the University of Kansas: Summary

 He continued, borrowing imagery from Michael Harrington's book, The Other America:

 Kennedy notably outlined why he thought the gross national product was an insufficient measure of success.
 He emphasized the negative values it accounted for and the positive ones it ignored:

 Towards the end of his speech, he quoted George Bernard Shaw:

 These words would become a centerpiece of Kennedy's presidential campaign, and he would repeat them on several occasions.

 Kennedy was interrupted 38 times during his speech for applause.

 Aftermath

 It took Kennedy 15 minutes to make it out of the arena to his car.
 He later departed on a flight for Washington, D.C.
 Campaign staffer Jim Tolan would later say of the students' reception, "It was the first time I was ever scared with [Kennedy].
 Those kids were out of control.
 He could have gotten hurt they liked him so much."

 Legacy

-At the time, Kennedy's criticism of the gross national product didn't receive much attention, though it has since become famous, receiving significant coverage in the writings of economic critics.
+At the time, Kennedy's criticism of the gross national product did not receive much attention, though it has since become famous, receiving significant coverage in the writings of economic critics.
 His words are credited as the beginning of the Beyond GDP movement.
 In an interview in 2008, Barack Obama said that Kennedy's University of Kansas oration was "one of the most beautiful of his speeches."